What do you want to do?

 There are some amazing beaches on the island.
 Check out our municipalities map called Bowmap and click ‘Shoreline Access’.
 It’ll tell you what beaches are Community Beaches, Neighbourhood-beaches, and costal access points.

-At Medowbrook, you can get Lunch, look at the quail, pet a dog, see the chickens, admire the apple trees, and just live that quiet farm life.
-Just about 1/2 way across the island, and higly recomended.
+At Bowen Cider House, you can get a charcuterie board, a tasting and and enjoy live that quiet farm life.
+Located about 1/2 way across the island, and highly recommended.

 Rileys Cidery is a little further across the island.
 A large acreage; with some unique ciders that are winning awards across America.
 The claim to fame is they have over 1000 different apple species on the property.

-Rileys Cidery is a Bowen eBikes charging station.
-You could leave the bikes on the charger here, if you wanted to do a “quick” summit out and back on Mt.
+Because Rileys Cidery is a Bowen eBikes charging station; you could leave the bikes on the charger here, if you wanted to do a “quick” hike up Mt.
 Gardners back side.
-A “quick” summit being about 1hr up and 30min down.
+See our Mt.
+Gardner Post for more details on this hike.

 For the activity doe’rs